 APPOINTMENT AND RESPONSIBILITIES OF THE DIRECTOR OF EMERGENCY OPERATIONS

-The director of UPD will serve as the director of Emergency Operations as appointed by the president.
-The Emergency Management coordinator (EMC) will assist the director of Emergency Operations.
+The director of UPD will serve as the Director of Emergency Operations (DEO), as appointed by the president.
+The EMC will assist the DEO.
 In the director of UPD’s absence, the president will authorize the senior police officer on duty to perform the director’s duties.

-The director of Emergency Operations or EMC will implement NIMS to manage all resource utilization throughout the emergency.
+The DEO or the EMC will implement NIMS to manage all resource utilization throughout the emergency.

-The director of Emergency Operations has the authority to utilize Texas State University property and may commit university resources to assist in emergency operations, including those occurring off-campus.
+The DEO has the authority to utilize Texas State property and may commit university resources to assist in emergency operations, including those occurring off-campus.

-The director of Emergency Operations and the EMC will direct the university emergency operations when the Emergency Operations Plan is activated.
+The DEO and the EMC will direct the university emergency operations when the EOP is activated.

-Upon receipt of information that an emergency has occurred, is imminent, or threatening, the director of UPD or the senior police officer on duty will notify the vice president for Student Affairs and make a recommendation regarding activation of the Emergency Operations Plan.
+Upon receipt of information that an emergency has occurred is imminent or threatening, the director of UPD, or the senior police officer on duty, will notify the vice president for Finance and Support Services (VPFSS) and make a recommendation regarding activation of the EOP.

-Upon notification that a decision has been made to activate the Emergency Operations Plan, the director of UPD or the senior police officer on duty will notify, or cause to be notified, the vice president for Student Affairs, who will then notify the other appropriate executive staff.
+Once the decision has been made by the DEO to activate the EOP, the director of UPD, or the senior police officer on duty, will notify, or cause to be notified, the VPFSS, who will then notify the other appropriate executive staff.

-The director of Emergency Operations will test university emergency notification systems as outlined in Testing of Emergency Notification System, and maintain documentation of the tests as required by law.
+The DEO will test university emergency notification systems as outlined in Testing of Emergency Notification System, and maintain documentation of the tests as required by law.

 PROCEDURES TO BE FOLLOWED DURING EMERGENCY OR CRISIS OPERATIONS